MahmoudHegazi/Real_Project-PHP-/README.md

 # Real_Project-PHP-

+Localhost APP for my Company EEC Group

+# This gonna be number 1 php store_system wrriten
+second time use planning becuase it worth  they said(30days) I will finish it in less than 7days with ultra secure

 use PHP and MYSQL, to create system can store devices, employee, suppliers, maintenance, and maintenance updates, with relationa database, senor quit today and i have to be senior php and mysql with 13 days, lets try build awesome app system no one made better than it with 13days php exp